pingswept/me30-website/content/logistics/syllabus.md

 ### Electronics kits

-Essentially, we'll give you a [bunch of stuff](http://andnowforelectronics.com/logistics/kit/) and ask for some payment in return (unless it is a hardship for you).
-You'll get to keep the "consumables" portion of the kit, and you'll return the re-usable hardware at the end of the semester so next year's students can use them.
-Please keep track of and take good care of your components and equipment.
+Essentially, we'll give you a [bunch of stuff](http://andnowforelectronics.com/logistics/kit/) and ask you to return it at the end of the semester.
+Each kit costs the ME department $160, so please keep track of and take good care of your components and equipment.

-This year the consumable kit cost is $43, payble via Venmo to @tuftsnolop.
-If the cost is a hardship, the department can help.
-Please read the section below about financial constraints.

 ### Printed circuit board fabrication

-For this course, we will order PCBs from [OSHPark](https://docs.oshpark.com/services/two-layer/) in Lake Oswego, Oregon.
-Each of you will place two, or possibly 3, PCB orders over the course of the semester.
+For this course, you will design and order printed circuit boards (PCBs) from [OSHPark](https://docs.oshpark.com/services/two-layer/) in Lake Oswego, Oregon.
+Each of you will place 2, or possibly 3, PCB orders over the course of the semester.

 Each of the 2 or 3 orders will cost around $10.
 (The price is actually $5 per square inch.
 If you can make your boards smaller, they will be cheaper, but most of the boards end up being around 2 square inches.)
 Shipping is free.